CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 remember that it is a list, containing the address of each proxy the request has been through, if the said proxy has modified the `X-Forwarded-For`
 header: [Read the Wikipedia page for more informations](https://en.wikipedia.org/wiki/X-Forwarded-For)

+## When my application runs on multiple instances, how can I differenciate them?

+If your application needs to differenciate all the running nodes internally, you can use the `INSTANCE_NUMBER` environment variable.

+For example, if 3 instances are running for your application, this environment variable will contain `0` on the first, `1` on the second and `2` on the third.